 By the same token, if you are stuck in three dimensions, then I can put you in a jail cell and you can’t escape.
-But if you have freedom of movement in four dimensions, then you can just walk out of that jail cell through that open fourth dimension: through a hole we can’t see.
-I could lock a diamond in a safe, and if you have freedom in four dimensions, you can just reach in and take it.
+But if you have freedom of movement in four dimensions, then you can walk right out of that jail cell through the fourth dimension: through a hole we cannot see.
+If you could move freely in four dimensions, I could lock a diamond in a safe and you could just reach in, as in the above illustration, and take it.

-This is what intuition can do for us.
-It’s what, I believe, can explain what in near death experiences is known as a “life review.”
+This is what intuition, I believe, can do.
+It’s what can explain what in the near death experience is known as a “life review.”
 In a life review, you see your whole life “flash before your eyes.”
 This could simply mean seeing four dimensions from the perspective of five: in other words, having a “bird’s eye view.”

-When we step into that bigger world, we open up a new realm of possibility.
+When we step into this larger world, we open up a new realm of possibility.
 And you don’t have to die to get there.
 Maybe moving in more dimensions is what Carrey means when he says we don’t have to walk through the fire; we can leap over it.

 Things can change in an instant.
 We can enter another dimension.
 Again, Tolle:

-When we rise in love with the world, we wake up: not out of the dream, within it.
+When we rise in love with the world, we wake up: not out of the dream but within it.

 The child believes everything is real.
 The adult believes some things are real and some things are not.
 To finish waking within the dream is to realize that nothing is real.
 Everything is imaginary.
 It’s all a dream.

-It’s all a dream means there’s nothing to be afraid of.
-It doesn’t mean that nothing matters.
+That everything we see is a dream means that there is nothing to be afraid of.
+It does not mean that nothing matters.
 It means we get to choose what matters.
-Enlightenment is the freedom to choose a world that meets more needs, that is more wonderful, that is even more perfect than it is now.
+Enlightenment is the freedom to choose a world that is more wonderful, that meets more needs, that is even more perfect than it is now.

 That is what it means to be free.